 Take a class or try some of these exercises with an instructor:

-* Pilates, like yoga promotes balance and good posture while challenging your body with long stretches that help you build muscle and strength.
-Make sure you have proper instruction before trying any new exercise on your own!
+- Pilates promotes balance and good posture while challenging your body with long stretches that help you build muscle and strength.
+Make sure you have proper instructions before trying any new exercise on your own!

 Staying active doesn’t have to be a solo venture.
 Finding a friend to help you stay committed to your goals is sure to keep you inspired when you feel like giving up.
 Invite a family member or friend from your community to join you in an exercise class, a walk around the neighborhood, or just catch up over dinner or tea.
 Talking about and sharing your goals with someone you trust is an important step in achieving success and maintaining stamina.

 Resolutions are great ways to keep fit and active all year long.
-Try some of these exercises by yourself or with a buddy to keep you happy and healthy.
+Try some of these tips for keeping New Year’s resolutions related to exercise.
 Whatever your goals for the coming year might be, your friends at Carespring of Cincinnati, Northern Kentucky and Dayton are always cheering you on.